Agricultural Economics Department Extension Specialists

 765.494.4200

-Kwamena Quagrainie holds a joint appointment in Agricultural Economics Dept (70%) and Forestry and Natural Resources Dept (30%).
-His extension area covers aquaculture markets, value-added opportunities for aquaculture products, and development of aquaculture farming enterprise budgets.
-He provides assistance to the aquaculture industries in Illinois and Indiana, aquaculture producers, and aquaculture associations to develop viable markets and realizing economic efficiencies.
+Kwamena Quagrainie holds a joint appointment in the Agricultural Economics Dept (70%) and the Forestry and Natural Resources Dept (30%).
+He is also affiliated with the Illinois-Indiana Sea Grant program as Aquaculture Economist & Marketing Specialist.
+His research focuses on seafood market analysis, market definition, identification of value-added opportunities for aquaculture products and economic analysis of aquaculture farming enterprises.
+He works with the aquaculture industries in Illinois and Indiana, aquaculture producers, aquaculture associations, distributors, restaurants and consumers to develop viable markets for Indiana and Illinois farm-raised aquaculture products.
+His primary extension responsibilities focus on providing assistance to aquaculture producers in pursuing and realizing economic efficiencies and market development opportunities.
+He also provides training and educational materials for farmers and Extension Educators in farm business management, including enterprise budgeting.
 His programs include the Aquabusiness and Aquaculture.

 Ariana Torres